jazzorpheus/jof-scheduler/zNOTES.md

   - Fast refresh only works when a file only exports components.
 Move your React context(s) to a separate file.
   - Fast refresh only works when a file only exports components.
 Use a new file to share constants or functions between components.

+- Collapsing daycard when scrolled to near bottom of page causes massive white flash at bottom :S

 - Similar to jofhub, have navbar links blue, but instead have white underline when hovered, and turn white when active/focused?

 - Turn white padding/margin between daycardhead and timeslotsgrid jof-blue-light.